FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

    FIRST-Tech-Challenge/FtcRobotController master vs. typical team repository master.

-Team commits are represented by purple circles, while commits containing SDK updates are represented by green circles.
-In this instance team commits are interleaved with SDK updates, which produces a situation where the two default branches do not match.
+Team commits are represented by blue circles, while commits containing SDK updates are represented by green circles.
+The purple circle is a merge commit.
+More on merges later.
+In this instance team commits are interleaved with SDK updates (1), which produces a situation where the two default branches do not match.

+(1) Not really, or maybe depending upon how the commit parentage lays out.
+This is a vastly simplified view of things, but is sufficient to demonstrate the logical concept and is the view of things you get if you simply execute `git log`.
+For an in-depth, approachable, explanation of exactly what is happening with commits as they relate to branches `see this tutorial <https://www.biteinteractive.com/picturing-git-conceptions-and-misconceptions/>`_

 While this is a perfectly acceptable, and a very common branch management strategy, certain benefits can be obtained if we isolate the default branch so that it always matches the parent.
+The following figure demonstrates a clone whose master branch is tracking the master branch from FIRST-Tech-Challenge/FtcRobotController.

 .. figure:: images/clean-master.svg
    :align: center